Huriwa To Efcc: Stop Harassing Atiku And Family:

 A leading pro-democracy and non-governmental organization – HUMAN RIGHTS WRITERS ASSOCIATION OF NIGERIA (HURIWA) has condemned the sudden intensified harassment, arrests, detention and the media persecution of family members of the leading opposition presidential candidate of the Peoples Democratic Party (PDP) Alhaji Atiku Abubakar.

-HURIWA condemned the EFCC for looking the other way whilst the national leader of All Progressives Congress Bola Ahmed Tinubu Was reportedly seen tellig the media that he could carry his cash anyhow he wants ir and give them to whomsoever he wants just as the Rights group wondered how the EFCC did not arrest the two bullion vans that allegedly conceyed huge cash hauls to the Lagos home of Ahed Bola Tinubu..
+HURIWA condemned the EFCC for looking the other way whilst the national leader of All Progressives Congress (APC) Ex.gov.
+Bola Ahmed Tinubu Was reportedly seen tellig the media that he could carry his cash anyhow he wants and give them to whomsoever he wants just as the Rights group wondered how the EFCC did not arrest the two bullion vans that allegedly conveyed huge cash hauls to the Lagos home of Senator.
+Ahmed Bola Tinubu.
 The Rights group further carpeted EFCC for refusing to stop the airlifting of huge cash reportedly to Kwara state just before the Presidential and National Assembly's Elections which was widely reported by credible media channels.

 The Rights group also carpeted the Lagos based lawyer Mr. Olisa Agbakaoba for waging a relentless media campaign against the decision of Alhaji Atiku Abubakar to challenge his alleged rigging in the last presidential poll in the court of law.
 "Olisa Agbakaoba is an annoying interloper and a busy body who should just shut up and do other things than becoming actively engaged in what appeared like commercial media interventions to dissuade Atiku Abubakar from going to court to retrieve his alleged stolen mandate".